ak-asu/web-dev-skill/.github/steps/5-css-and-tailwind.md

 This chapter provides a comprehensive guide to styling your portfolio site using CSS and Tailwind CSS within a React and Vite project.
 CSS is the backbone of web styling, controlling layout, colors, and typography, while Tailwind CSS offers a utility-first approach to streamline development.
 We'll cover CSS fundamentals, Tailwind's integration, and practical examples to create a responsive, visually appealing portfolio site.
 All styling will be managed through Tailwind classes in JSX and the `index.css` file, adhering to the requirement to avoid additional CSS files.

-## Chapter Tasks
+## :keyboard: Activity: Chapter Tasks

-To complete this chapter, you need to:

-1. **Complete the CSS and Tailwind Quiz**: Answer 5 questions correctly in the `quizzes/Chapter5.md` file
+1. **Complete the CSS and Tailwind Quiz**: Answer questions correctly in the `resources/Quiz5.md` file
 2. **Set up Tailwind CSS 4**:
    - Update `package.json` with Tailwind 4 and related packages
    - Configure `vite.config.ts` to use the Tailwind plugin